roryp/virtualthreads/README.md

 # Virtual threads and the Traveling Salesman problem

 The TravelingSalesman class uses virtual threads to calculate the shortest route for each starting city in parallel.
 The for loop on line 14 iterates over each starting city and creates a virtual thread to calculate the shortest route.
-The `startVirtualThread()` method creates a virtual thread that is scheduled by the virtual machine instead of the operating system.
+The demo creates virtual threads that are scheduled by the virtual machine instead of the operating system.
 This allows the virtual machine to optimize the scheduling of threads and reduce the overhead of context switching.
 Virtual threads are lightweight and can be created and destroyed quickly, making them ideal for tasks that require a large number of threads.

-To compile and run the `TravelingSalesman` class with the `--enable-preview` flag to enable virtual threads, follow these steps:
+## Running the Example with the JDK 19+

 1. Install jdk 19+
 2. Open a terminal or command prompt and navigate to the directory containing the `TravelingSalesman.java` file.